mwyvr/materialgirl/README.md

-# materialgirl
+# surf
-materialgirl is a set of Material Design inspired themes for the Helix editor and supported terminals
+surf is a set of themes for the Helix editor and supported terminals